 Yes.
 Subscriber can withdraw up to 25% of contributed amount towards Tier - I NPS Account after 10 years.
 Additionally, Subscriber is allowed to withdraw from Tier I NPS account twice after a gap of 5 years after first withdrawal.

 Withdrawal from Tier - I NPS account would be permitted for specific purposes like Child’s marriage, higher education, treatment of critical illnesses etc.

 In order to withdraw from Tier - II NPS Account, the Subscriber needs to submit a duly filled UOS-S12 form to the associated POP branch

-Subscriber can exit from NPS after 10 years or attainment of superannuation age (retirement age) defined by the corporate whichever is earlier.
+Subscriber can exit from NPS after 10 years of account opening or attaining 60 years of age whichever is early.

 Primary objective of Tier – I NPS Account is to create a Corpus which can be used at the time of retirement to buy pension for the Subscriber / Nominee.
 Hence, there is a restriction imposed on lump sum amount accessible to Subscriber on exit as mentioned below

 |Exit before the age 60 years||Exit at Retirement age defined by the Corporate|

 |If the Corpus is less than or equal to Rs.1 lakh, there is no need to invest into Annuity.
 Entire amount can be withdrawn in lump sum||If the Corpus is less than or equal to Rs.2 lakhs, there is no need to invest into Annuity.
 Entire amount can be withdrawn in lump sum|